Lafayette College

 Lafayette College is a private liberal arts college in Easton, Pennsylvania.
 Founded in 1826 by James Madison Porter and other citizens in Easton, the college first held classes in 1832.
 The founders voted to name the college after General Lafayette, a hero of the American Revolution.

-Located on College Hill in Easton, the campus is in the Lehigh Valley, about 70 mi west of New York City and 60 mi north of Philadelphia.
-Lafayette College guarantees campus housing to all enrolled students.
-The college requires students to live in campus housing unless approved for residing in private off-campus housing or at home as a commuter.
+Located on College Hill in Easton, the campus overlooks the Delaware River and is situated in the Lehigh Valley, about 70 mi west of New York City and 60 mi north of Philadelphia.

-The student body, consisting entirely of undergraduates, comes from 46 U.S. states and territories and nearly 60 countries.
-Students at Lafayette have access to more than 250 clubs and organizations, including athletics, fraternities and sororities, special interest groups, community service clubs, and honor societies.
+Lafayette enrolls approximately 2,700 undergraduate students and offers programs in the humanities, social sciences, natural sciences, and engineering.
+The college emphasizes small class sizes and undergraduate research, and it competes in NCAA Division I athletics as a member of the Patriot League.
+As of 2024, its endowment was valued at over $1 billion.